Denominational Awards are available for regional groups of churches to recognise their progress toward caring for God’s creation.

 Finance and investments

-The Green Investment Declaration is a tool kit to enable institutions, such as dioceses, to not just have an impact through their investments but, through speaking publicly about it.
+The Green Investment Declaration is a tool kit to enable church institutions such as dioceses, districts and synods, to not just have an impact through their investments but through speaking publicly about it.
+Becoming signatory to this Declaration is a clear way to demonstrate your fulfilment of this aspect of the denominational award criteria.

-The Just Money Movement has a host of resources and campaigns including their Greener, Fairer Banking Guide and Big Bank Switch.
-If your church, diocese or denominational group is seeking to switch banks, please contact them for support.
+If your church, diocese or denominational group is seeking to switch banks, please contact Just Money Movement for support.

 Carbon Reduction